-While impacts on main aggregates will be recorded each month in the public finances, for reasons of commercial confidentiality these sales will not be included in the 'net acquisition of company securities' series in Table PSA7D until after sales period ends.
-UKFI indicate that this will be no later than 30 June 2015.
+While impacts on main aggregates will be recorded each month in the public finances, for reasons of commercial confidentiality these sales will not be included in the 'net acquisition of company securities' series in Table PSA7D until after the sales period ends.
+UKFI initially indicated that this would be no later than 30 June 2015, however this has since been extended to 31 December 2015.